nexiality/documentation/tipsandtricks/TargetedData-Plan.md

 - when datasheet(s) is/are specified in a test plan, the convention of "auto-matching" of test scenario against datasheet will suspend.
 This means that the specified datasheet will be loaded for all the test scenarios of the corresponding script.
-- using this technique, one can think of a data overridding strategy where the data of a "higher" environment overrides those of the "lower" ones.
+- using this technique, one can think of a data overriding strategy where the data of a "higher" environment overrides those of the "lower" ones.
 For example, `#default,DEV,QA,UAT,PROD` - would mean the data in `PROD` overrides those in `UAT`, the data in `UAT` overrides those in `QA`, and so on.

 #### Case #4: Running the same execution with customized data file location
-Running the same execution, except that the second script will use `C:\CustomerA\data.xlsx` as data file, which is outside the given project directory structure.
+Running the same execution, except that the second script will use `C:\CustomerA\data.xlsx` as the data file, which is outside the given project directory structure.
 ![](image/TargetedData_Plan11.png)

-This is not usually encouraged since it would decrease the portability of the project.
+This is not usually recommended since it would decrease the portability of the project.
 But it is at times necessary (and thus allowed in Nexial).
 Imagine that instead of `C:\CustomerA` as the data file location, we might have a mapped network drive, like `X:\Customers\CustomerA`.
-As such, collaboration across different groups can be easily achieve to create a co-sharing data strategy.
+As such, collaboration across different groups can be easily achieved to create a co-sharing data strategy.

 -----

 ### Conclusion
-Through the use of test plan, Nexial provides a mechanism to execute multiple scripts with flexible capability to match against different data files and datasheets.
-One can employ such feature towards environment-specific data requiurement.
+Through the use of test plan, Nexial provides a mechanism to execute multiple scripts with the flexibility to match against different data files and datasheets.
+One can employ this feature towards environment-specific data requirement.
 Environment-specific data and data variable can be managed independently and one data set can override another at the time of execution with ease - via the Nexial test plan.